Rishab-KH/Early-Sepsis-Prediction/README.md

 In DAG-1, each task is carefully logged and stored locally to help developers track and identify any abnormal behavior.

-DAG-1 comprises 19 distinct processes, each designed to enhance the quality and usability of the data.
+DAG-1 comprises 19 distinct tasks, each designed to enhance the quality and usability of the data.
 The airflow task are:

 1) .PSV TO .CSV - This task converts individual patient files from .PSV files to .CSV format using the Google BigQuery operator.
 The resulting .CSV files are then saved back to GCP.